ABStein/candidate-challenge/README.md

 1) First navigate to the client folder, path should be `/candidate-challenge/client` and run `npm run serve`

-2) Open a new terminal and and cd back out off teh client folder to be in the root of the app `/candidate-challenge` and run `nodemon app.js`
+2) Open a new terminal and and cd back out of the client folder to be in the root of the app `/candidate-challenge` and run `nodemon app.js`

 ### Endpoints